 We have built up a wide range of connections with organisations in the public, private and third sectors.
 These can be used not only to pursue your placement-based coursework but also build your own personal networks.

 The course is run by Professor Paul Cairney, a specialist in public policy research.
 Paul will run both core modules, coordinate course choices and supervise the dissertations most relevant to his field.
-The Applied Social Research component is provided by the School of Social Science, which is an ESRC-recognised postgraduate research training centre.
+The Applied Social Research component is provided by the Faculty of Social Science, which is an ESRC-recognised postgraduate research training centre.
 95 percent of its research was deemed ‘internationally excellent’ in the most recent Research Assessment Exercise and it received the highest possible score in the most recent teaching quality exercise.

 Paul has research and teaching interests in comparative public policy.
 This includes comparisons of policy theories (e.g. Understanding Public Policy, 2012), policy outcomes in different countries (Global Tobacco Control, 2012 (with Donley Studlar and Hadii Mamudu)), Scottish politics and policy (The Scottish Political System Since Devolution, 2011 and Scottish Politics 2nd ed, 2013 with Neil McGarvey), comparisons of UK and devolved government policymaking (‘Has Devolution Changed the British Policy Style?’, British Politics, 3, 3, 350-72) and comparisons of policy outcomes across the UK (‘Policy Convergence, Transfer and Learning in the UK under Devolution’, Regional and Federal Studies, 22, 3, 289-307 with Michael Keating and Eve Hepburn).
 He is currently writing a single-authored book entitled 'Policy and Policymaking in the UK' (see http://paulcairney.wordpress.com/policymaking-in-the-uk/) and co-editing (with Robert Geyer) a book on complexity theory and its applications to policymaking.
 From October 2013-15 he is funded by the ESRC to research the policymaking process in Scotland.

 The course combines subject-specific knowledge of the policy process with transferable skills in research and analysis.
 These are the skills required to flourish in a range of organisations in the public, private and third sectors.
 It prepares students for a career in the public sector and vocations that make a contribution to the development or delivery of public policy.
 It is also flexible enough to allow students to continue their postgraduate studies.
-Although the MPP is new, it builds on successful courses taught by the School of Applied Social Science.
+Although the MPP is new, it builds on successful courses taught by the Faculty of Social Sciences.
 Over the past five years, over half of the graduates from the MSc Applied Social Research course have entered social research-related careers in the public, voluntary and private sectors, including a manager commissioning research for a local authority, a research fellow at a university and a senior research executive for a European-wide commercial research organisation.
-Over one third of its graduates continues with academic study and undertake a PhD.
+Over one-third of its graduates continues with academic study and undertake a PhD.

 The course combines subject-specific knowledge of the policy process with transferable skills in research and analysis.
 These are the skills required to flourish in a range of organisations in the public, private and third sectors.
 It prepares students for a career in the public sector and vocations that make a contribution to the development or delivery of public policy.
 It is also flexible enough to allow students to continue their postgraduate studies.
-Although the MPP is new, it builds on successful courses provided by the School of Applied Social Science.
+Although the MPP is new, it builds on successful courses provided by the Faculty of Social Sciences.
 Over the past five years, over half of the graduates from the MSc Applied Social Research have entered social research-related careers in the public, voluntary and private sectors, including a manager commissioning research for a local authority, a research fellow at a university and a senior research executive for a European-wide commercial research organisation.
-Over one third of its graduates continues with academic study and undertake a PhD.
+Over one-third of its graduates continues with academic study and undertake a PhD.